 It is only natural to feel discouraged, angry, and fearful as you confront the many challenges of your wellness journey.
 Breathe.
 Be gentle with yourself.
 Begin paying attention to the sources which surround you.

 Then, infuse yourself with gratitude as you acknowledge all the good in your life.
 Feel your self-compassion soothe your soul.
+I hope my experience and guidance can help you deal with your journey with cancer and recover.

 Publisher’s Note: Holli Kenley is an American Licensed Marriage and Family Therapist and the author of “ Daughters Betrayed By Their Mothers: Moving from Brokenness to Wholeness” and “Power Down & Parent Up!: Cyber Bullying, Screen Dependence & Raising Tech-Healthy Children